1. Docs

 Written to ~/.registream/config_stata.csv.
 View current value with registream info.

-3. Package default (fallback): $DM_MIN_CELL_SIZE = 50 at the top of _rs_datamirror_utils.ado.
+3. Package default (fallback): $DM_MIN_CELL_SIZE = 50 at the top of _dm_utils.ado.
 Used when neither of the above is set.
+The quantile_trim and min_resid_df defaults live in the same file.

-Whichever value wins the resolution is recorded in metadata.csv at extract time, so any reviewer inspecting the checkpoint bundle can verify the policy applied without re-running.
+Whichever values win the resolution are recorded in metadata.csv at extract time, so any reviewer inspecting the checkpoint bundle can verify the policy applied without re-running.

 Thresholds by agency